 The purpose of this guide is to help you make informed decisions about giving CBD to your dog or other type of pet.
 It includes links to the latest research studies and answers to the most frequently asked questions by pet owners.

-The purpose of our guide to CBD oil for dogs is to give you everything you need to know to make informed decisions about giving CBD to your furry friend.
-It includes links to the latest research studies and answers to the most frequently asked questions by dog owners.
 The section on CBD dosage for dogs gives you guidance on how much to give your dog as a starting point and a process for finding the optimal dosage level.
 This is particularly important since finding the optimal dose is key to effectiveness.